Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 No?
 Well, they’re still illegal even if you don’t know about them, and the same is true of protecting other people’s personal data.

 Does having data protection laws in place make any difference?

 Legal systems exist to uphold fairness in society, whilst laws determine how people should and should not behave.
 Despite this, laws don’t prevent people speeding through red traffic lights, selling drugs, committing fraud or killing people, any more than they stop people wilfully mishandling our personal data.
 And perpetrators of the above are mostly doing so with full knowledge of their actions and the possible consequences.

 At the top of the pile (the good guys) are the giants in retail, financial services, and Government agencies who hold staggering volumes of personal data.
 To a great extent, they’ve heeded the new data protection laws and tightened up their processes to ensure the safeguarding and proper handling of our personal data.
 Of course, the threat of an infringement fine to the tune of €18million or 4% of global turnover (whichever is the greater) remains an incentive, but they’re doing it, and that’s what matters.

-At the bottom of the pile (the bad guys) are the scumbags of society who wilfully steal our personal data and sell it on the dark web.
+At the bottom of the pile (the bad guys) are the scumbags of society who willfully steal our personal data and sell it on the dark web.
 Regardless of how devastating the consequences of identity theft can be, no laws will ever stop these boneheads who are incentivised only by profit or glory or both.

 There’s another group of really bad guys, like Facebook, who we now know, along with Cambridge Analytica, used and abused our personal data with impunity whilst pretending they were doing the right thing by us.
 But we no longer trust them with our personal data.
 Do we?
 Do you?

-However, of greatest concern are those who misuse our personal data, but have no idea they’re doing so.
+Of greatest concern are those who misuse our personal data, but have no idea they’re doing so.